haddocking/haddocking.github.io/education/HADDOCK-local-tutorial/index.md

 set all_states, on<br>
 </a>

-You should now be seing the 30 conformers present in this NMR structure.
+You should now be seeing the 30 conformers present in this NMR structure.
 Save the molecule as a new PDB file which we will call: *hpr_1HDN.pdb*<br>
 For this in the PyMOL command line window type: